-The Liverpool Matchgirl: The heart-rending saga of a motherless Liverpool girl
+The Liverpool Matchgirl: The perfect saga for winter nights

 By Lyn Andrews

 Lizzie Tempest is thirteen years old when she finds herself parentless and alone on the streets of Liverpool.
 Brave and determined, Lizzie must fight for the bright future she deserves.
 From the bestselling author of THE HOUSE ON LONELY STREET and LIVERPOOL SISTERS

 Parentless and alone on the streets of Liverpool, Lizzie must fight for a brighter future...